purol/Flocking/README.md

 mouse left button : repulse creatures

-I hope you join it!
+I hope you enjoy it!

 How it works
 -------------